-Power of Now.
-Or of Sex, Right Now..
-Ah, the poetry of a woman's body.
-I can be utterly present to you -- in conversation, in flagrante delicto, or in silence.
+Power of Now.I am utterly present to a woman and the poetry of her body -- in conversation, in flagrante delicto, or in silence.
 I'm learning every day what it really means to pay attention, and what the power of now can do for a relationship.

 Yearn.
-I've traveled to all but one state and to 37 countries, my favorites many times.
+I've traveled to all but one state and to 38 countries, my favorites many times.
 I could imagine living with you at least part of the year abroad, living a creative and loving and generous life among like-minded sorts, near natural settings within 30 minutes from real skiing.

 Heart.
-I'm always curious.
+I'm curious.
 As a teenager I identified with Don Juan's classic riff: "For me there is only the traveling on paths that have a heart, or on any path that may have heart.
 There I travel… and the only worthwhile challenge is to traverse its full length.